 Let’s get crackin’.

 1. Best budget(ish) hotels.
 Thanks to a 10 out of 10 shit exchange rate, New York hotels are more expensive than ever.
 Expect to spend at least £200 a night, if not more.
 If you want a prime location and clean but simple amenities, I’ve stayed at both Yotel and Citizen M in Midtown (just off Times Square) as well as the new Citizen M in Lower Manhattan.
 All do the job, have comfy beds AND fast WiFi.
-I know other people swear by Airbnb when visiting New York, so also worth a look – especially if you’re v savvy and booking way in advance.

 2. Embrace the jet lag with 6am walks.
 I find that I always wake up early for the majority of my trip – because 6am is essentially 11am at home.
 Rather than roll around in the dark and pray I fall back to sleep, I usually try and get out and grab a coffee as the sun is coming out.
 It’s my fave time to explore the city as hardly anyone else is out – try walking Brooklyn Bridge or sauntering through areas that are usually heaving with all the annoying tourists (Times Square or Fifth Avenue).

 3. Buy a 7-day MetroCard for the Subway.
 Unlike with the London Underground, the New York Subway has a flat fare wherever you travel – even if you stay on for an hour and head all the way to Coney Island.
 A week-long MetroCard is $32 (about £25) and will save you spending a lot of dollar on cabs and ensure you don’t get chub rub from walking 30,000+ steps a day.